 Please note that all systems containing SPI are categorized at a minimum level of "moderate" under Federal Information Processing Standards Publication 199.

-If No or In Process, provide your Initial Operating Capability (IOC) date.
+8.4b If No or In Process, provide your Initial Operating Capability (IOC) date.
+System has a current ATO.